hugoQ1/go-epik/documentation/en/setup-troubleshooting.md

 ERROR hello hello/hello.go:81 other peer has different genesis!
 ```

-- Try deleting your file system's `~/.lotus` directory.
-Check that it exists with `ls ~/.lotus`.
+- Try deleting your file system's `~/.epik` directory.
+Check that it exists with `ls ~/.epik`.

 ```sh
 - repo is already locked
 ```

-- You already have another lotus daemon running.
+- You already have another epik daemon running.

 ## Config: Open files limit